beckettloose/OpenCFE/README.md

 1. Ensure you have `cmake` and `ninja-build` installed.
 2. Install the gcc-arm compiler from the [Arm Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) page.

-To configure the repository run the following commands from the repo root directory.
+To configure the repository run the following commands from the root directory.

 ```sh
 mkdir build && cd build
 cmake .. -GNinja -DCMAKE_BUILD_TYPE=Develop -DMBED_TARGET=NUCLEO_F767ZI
 ```

-If you use an editor or LSP that requires a `compile_commands.json` file, you can generate it by adding `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` to the end if the cmake command above.
+If you use an editor or LSP that requires a `compile_commands.json` file, you can generate it by adding `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` to the end of the `cmake` command above.

 ## Building
-To build the software, run the following command in the `build/` directory
+To build the firmware, run the following command from the `build/` directory

 ```sh
 ninja
 ```

 ## Flashing Firmware
-To flash the firmware to the hardware, connect the device to your computer and run the following command from the build directory.
+To flash the firmware, connect the device to your computer and run the following command from the `build/` directory.

 ```sh
 ninja flash-OpenCFE